dmbdesignpdx/grouped-svg-sprite/index.md

 </svg>
 ```

-First, we need to add the xlink namespace to our SVG document:
+First, we need to add the XML `xlink` namespace to our SVG document:

 ```xml
 <svg xmlns="http://www.w3.org/2000/svg" xmlns:xlink="http://www.w3.org/1999/xlink" viewBox="0 0 100 100">
 ```

-Next, let's create a rectangle that will encompass the size of the SVG and will have an opacity of 0.
-We'll place it in the `defs` and give it a reference ID (this, of course, is not the _only_ way to do this):
+Next, create a rectangle that is the exact size of the SVG's viewBox to ensure all of the SVG is tangible.
+Since we don't actually want to see rectangle, we can set the opacity to 0.
+We'll place it in the `defs` and give it a reference ID of `#click`:

 ```xml
 ...